 You can use the Pharmacy Directory to find the network pharmacy you want to use.
-An updated Pharmacy Directory is located on our website at MedMutual.com/Member.
+Our network has changed more than usual for 2019.
+An updated Pharmacy Directory is located on our website at MedMutual.com/MAplaninfo.
 You may also call Customer Care for updated provider information or to ask us to mail you a Pharmacy Directory.
-Please review the 2017 Pharmacy Directory to see which pharmacies are in our network.
+We strongly suggest that you review our current Pharmacy Directory to see if your pharmacy is still in our network.
+This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.